 Also, an Aug.
 13, 2012, item on the Forbes magazine website says, “Team Russia got off to an awful start in London, and for the better part of a week Kazakhstan had actually won more gold medals.”

-The earliest examples of the usage that we’ve been able to find are from hockey and have nothing to do with the Olympics.
+As for “Team USA,” the earliest examples of the usage that we’ve been able to find are from hockey and have nothing to do with the Olympics.

 The first such reference, dated Feb.
 16, 1976, is in an Associated Press dispatch about the newly announced Canada Cup international hockey series, which was inaugurated that fall.